 Recognition of Deferrals in Previous Periods

-In MYOB Advanced, you can enter documents (such as AR invoices) that require recognition of revenue or expenses in previous financial periods—that is, in periods that are earlier than the period of the document date.
+In MYOB Acumatica, you can enter documents (such as AR invoices) that require recognition of revenue or expenses in previous financial periods—that is, in periods that are earlier than the period of the document date.
 When these documents are released, the system generates recognition transactions for each line of the document according to the specific set of settings of a deferral code specified for a line.

 You can process the recognition of deferrals in different ways, depending on the recognition method that you specify for each particular deferral code.
 You configure deferral codes on the Deferral Codes (DR202000) form.
 Depending on the selected recognition method, you specify the particular set of settings for the deferral code.